almaraz333/go-pokedex-cli/README.md

 ### Prerequisites

-- Go (version x.x.x or later) installed on your machine.
+- Go (version 1.21.4 or later) installed on your machine.
 - Internet connection for accessing the Pokémon API.

 ### Installation